 1. Sea Hunt (1958-1961, 155 episodes)

 The show that inspired a legion of Scuba divers, Sea Hunt was the first TV series that featured diving as the main theme.
 Who can forget Mike Nelson (Lloyd Bridges) as a the ex-Navy Frog, freelance SCUBA diver and underwater crime fighter flying over the water in his boat the Argonaut?
 Nelson solved murder mysteries, did undercover work, fought drug smugglers, counterfeiters, found lost treasure, rescued friends, lived in the “ScubaSphere” and even trained three female astronauts in underwater diving.
-His long-winded voice overs were legendary as were his solo dive trips (no dive buddies here!), frequent dropping of weight belts, running out of air, and walking around with fins, wetsuit and his ever present mask.
+His long-winded voice overs were legendary as were his solo dive trips (no dive buddies here!), the frequent dropping of weight belts, running out of air, and walking around with fins, wetsuit and his ever-present mask.
 My personal favorites were his dive entries off southern California that would suddenly morph into a tropical underwater paradise (filmed in Florida, the Bahamas and many other locations including a tank at the Marineland of the Pacific) and the unforgettable cutting of the air hose in underwater fight scenes.
 Despite the lack of realism it was an excellent show, very popular on television, and was the country’s most successful first-run syndicated TV show at that time (see Scuba Guy’s Sea Hunt Trivia Guide, below).
-This show almost single-handely made me want to become a Scuba diver — which I did when I turned 20.
+This show almost single-handedly made me want to become a Scuba diver — which I did when I turned 20.

 2. Johnny Quest (1964-65, 26 episodes) plus sequels